10 Ways to Help Our Bees

 3. Put that spray bottle down!
 Even “organic” pesticides can kill bees dead.
 Create a balanced system in your farm and garden to encourage beneficial insects, bacteria, and fungi, and let the biology to the heavy lifting for you.

 4. Buy local honey – but be sure you’re getting what you pay for!
 Watch out for labels that say “raw, local, pure, etc.” There is no regulating body that defines and enforces these catch phrases, so find you beekeepers by reputation or at farmer’s markets, or find their honey at shops that sell locally produced goods.
-Order Bee Girl Honey from our Etsy shop, or visit one of our partner retailers.
+Buy Bee Girl Honey from one of our partner retailers.

 5. Support farmers and ranchers that practice sustainable and regenerative agriculture!
 Vote with your fork!
 Know where your food comes from!
 You are the end consumer, and you get to decide what kind of a world we get to live in with your food choices.
 You don’t have to shop at a fancy-schmancy high-dollar food store, many farmer’s markets and CSA programs (Community Supported Agriculture) are less expensive than “cheap” national chains, and even accept EBT.
 Not only are you helping your local farmers and community to become more productive, regenerative agricultural principals are congruent with good bee habitat practices.